In this article, we discuss the concept of Less is More: Fundamentals of Minimalist Web Design.

 What is unity?
 Unity is one of the most important parts of design, and it’s also a really easy one to master no matter your experience level.
 Simply put, unity is the measure of how objects or elements fit together.

 Anyone who’s ever made a website knows you can’t just slap tons of elements on the page and click publish.
-You need to give thought to how they fit and work together in order to create harmony and cohesiveness.
+You need to give thought to how they fit in and work together in order to create harmony and cohesiveness.
 Another way to think of this is as balance.

-An unexpected way to visualize unity is to think of legos.
-On its own, a lego might not look like much, but when combined with the right legos, it can create something really spectacular.
+An unexpected way to visualize unity is to think of Legos.
+On its own, a lego might not look like much, but when combined with the right Legos, it can create something really spectacular.
 See this in action with the example below.
 Veintidos Grados, a design studio, uses unity to create balance on their homepage.

 White space can be a confusing concept if you’re not familiar with design.
 It’s one of the most powerful elements of minimalism, though it’s not always easy to notice.
 White space is also known as negative space, and it refers to the space found inside and surrounding other design elements.

-You can think of white space as the canvas of your website.
+You can think of white space as the canvas for your website.
 It’s what you “paint” all of your other elements on.
 It’s the background that ties everything together.
 In minimalism, there is a lot of white space, allowing the focus to be on key elements.
 See how this WordPress theme below really uses white space to let the products speak for themselves.

 Next, pay attention to the hierarchy.
 As you might expect, this refers to the sizing and focus on the page.
-Naturally, your eye will go to the largest elements on the page, then slowly make its way to lesser features.
+Naturally, your eyes will go to the largest elements on the page, then slowly make its way to lesser features.

 Finally, the most important part of minimalist web design is to ensure it’s usable.
 A startling